The red-colored rock horn of Boston Peak juts out of a cloud bank

 Mike Rappelling From Boston Peak Summit

 After reaching the uppermost edge of the glacier arm, we backtracked down the glacier, across the southeast face, and over Sahale Peak’s east shoulder.
 Well…actually, it wasn’t quite that smooth.
 As I began descending from the Sahale Notch, I heard Mike crying for help above me!
-He had inadvertently ended up on the summit of Sahale Peak—without a rope—and found himself in an awkward predicament!
+He had inadvertently ended up high on the peak—without a rope—and found himself in an awkward predicament!
 After 15 tense (for him) and frustrating (for me) minutes, he was able to slither down and rejoin me.

-The remainder of our descent was graciously uneventful, and we pedaled into the Eldorado parking lot right at pitch dark (5.5 hours from summit).
+I was furious at Mike for being so careless, especially when daylight was so limited.
+Thankfully, the remainder of our descent was uneventful, and we pedaled into the Eldorado parking lot right at pitch dark (5.5 hours from summit).
 Even though our day had ended well, I was inclined to hightail down the Cascade River Road with my headlights off, lest the Red Ogre see us trying to escape!